What’s your favourite pre-ride breakfast?

 Any food mistakes you've learnt from?

-Never never overeat at cafe stops.
+Never overeat at cafe stops.
 Pedalling when full of toasted cheese is most unpleasant!

-I go plain flavours to avoid things repeating.
+I choose plain flavours to avoid things repeating.
 Calorie dense foods are often quite rich so trial out what works.

 I think it's about getting to know your own body.
-I've learnt that I can't do anything on a full stomach so if I want to fuel myself properly then I need to eat and then wait a while before I get out on the bike.
-I have friends who can't do anything without some peanut butter before their ride!
+I've learnt that I can't do anything on a full stomach so if I want to fuel myself properly then I need to eat and wait a while before I get out on the bike.

 None of us are immune to bonking - always have something in your pocket just incase.
 It also means you can help a friend if they need a quick bit of sugar.
 We've all been there.